-The power trim & tilt system located on the gear shift/throttle lever (figure 2.21.2) allows you to raise and lower the engine for optimum performance in the water and for trailering, launching and beaching.
-The switch is a momentary switch; which means that constant pressure must be applied to the switch during the raising and lowering cycle.
-This also allows for ideal boat angle (in relation to the water surface) for a given load and water condition.
-In most cases, best all-round performance is obtained with the engine adjusted so that the boat will run at a $3^{\circ}$ to $5^{\circ}$ angle to the water.
+The power trim & tilt system located on the shift control lever (See figure 2.19.2).allows you to raise and lower the engine for optimum performance in the water and for trailering, launching and beaching.
+The switch is a momentary switch; which means

+Use the trim switch to obtain an ideal boat angle (in relation to the water surface) for a given load and water condition.
+In most cases, best all around performance is obtained with the engine adjusted so that the boat will run at a $3^{\circ}$ to $5^{\circ}$ angle to the water.

-Boats can be operated in a manner and speeds resulting in trim angles that cause visibility to be obscured.
+Boats can be operated in a manner and speed resulting in trim angles that cause visibility to be obscurred.
 Motor trim, hull trim plane and speed are factors that affect a boat's trim angle.